-LEVEL 3 Examples of Short-Term Suspension and Refer These interventions may involve the short-term re because of the severity of the behavior.
-The durati limited as much as practicable while adequately as responses in a graduated fashion.
+LEVEL 3 Examples of Short-Term Suspension and Referent These interventions may involve the short-term responses of the severity of the behavior.
+The duratil limited as much as practicable while adequately a responses in a graduated fashion.
 Level 3 Building Administration Options Warning (oral or written).
 Apology (verbal and/or written) from student to school personnel, another student and/or class.
 Confiscation of item (e.g., electronic device).
 Detention.
 Suspension of privilege.
 Student contract.
 Parent conference, in person or by phone.
 Conflict resolution.
 Written referral to building administration.
 Academic sanction (only for academic infractions).
-Mediation with offender and victim with the support of a psychologist or social worker. moval of a student from the school environment on of the short-term suspension, if issued, is to be LEVEL 4 Example of Long-Term Suspension and Referral These interventions involve the removal of a studer severity of the behavior or the continual disruption placement of the student in a safe environment that These interventions focus on monitoring the safety and dangerous behavior.
-Staff should use these resp Level 4 Superintendent Options Parent/guardian notification Alternative educational placement by the Central Processing Office Long-term suspension Functional Behavioral Assessment Behavioral Intervention Plan Community conferencing Community mediation Referral to community organizations Referral to substance abuse counseling Permanent Suspension (serious behavioral infractions) Referral to IEP team (students with disabilities) for Manifestation Determination Restorative Justice strategies, including school and community service Suspension from school for more than 5 days after a Superintendent's Hearing. at from the school environment because of the of the school environment.
-They may involve the provides additional structure to address behavior. of the school community and ending self-destructive
+Mediation with offender and victim with the support of a psychologist or social emoval of a student from the school environment on of the short-term suspension, if issued, is to be ddressing the behavior.
+Staff should use these Restitution (paying for replacement or repair).
+Suspension from privilege activity (athletics, extra- or co- curricular activity participation, dance, prom, graduation).
+In-school suspension (e.g., Student Assistance Center [SAC]). only available grades 6-12 Suspension from school for up to 5 days.
+Referral to the police In-school suspension (K-5) Referral to substance abuse counseling Referral to community organizations, including community conferencing and community mediation Restorative Justice strategies, including school and community service Suspension from school for up to 5 days and referral for a Superintendent's LEVEL 4 nt from the school environment because of the of the school environment.
+They may involve the provides additional structure to address behavior. of the school community and ending self-destructive and dangerous behavior.
+Staff should use these resp Level 4 Superintendent Options Parent/guardian notification Alternative educational placement by the Central Processing Office Long-term suspension Functional Behavioral Assessment Behavioral Intervention Plan Community conferencing Community mediation Referral to community organizations Referral to substance abuse counseling Permanent Suspension (serious behavioral infractions) Referral to IEP team (students with disabilities) for Manifestation Determination Restorative Justice strategies, including school and community service Suspension from school for more than 5 days after a Superintendent's Hearing.
+Suspension from school for at least one year for possession of a weapon under the Gun-Free Schools Act (subject to the right of the Superintendent of Schools to modify the penalty) Placement in an interim alternative educational setting for a period of up to 45 school days; in the case of a student with a disability who carries or possesses a weapon, in the case of a student with a disability who knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance or inflicts serious bodily injury to another person at school or a school function and such conduct is determined to be related to his/her disability.